-Upon approval of the Director of Human Resources or designee, a steward or Grievance Committee member may be granted additional paid time to attend disciplinary or grievance hearings.
-A written request for additional paid time to attend disciplinary or grievance hearings must be in writing and provided to the Director of Human Resources or designee and the requesting steward or member's supervisor.
-This written request must be received by the Director of Human Resources or designee and the supervisor at least one (1) working day prior to the hearing.
+Upon approval of the Personnel Director of Human Resources or designee, a steward or Grievance Committee member may be granted additional paid time to attend disciplinary or grievance hearings.
+A written request for additional paid time to attend disciplinary or grievance hearings must be in writing and provided to the Personnel Director of Human Resources or designee and the requesting steward or member's supervisor.
+This written request must be received by the Personnel Director of Human Resources or designee and the supervisor at least one (1) working day prior to the hearing.
 The written request shall state a basis for the request, identify the total number of Union Business hours already used during the week, and the total hours anticipated to exceed the allotment of paid time provided in this agreement.
-Approval of the request is at the sole discretion of the Director of Human Resources or designee.
-The Director of Human Resources or designee shall provide the reason for a denial in writing.
+Approval of the request is at the sole discretion of the Personnel Director of Human Resources or designee.
+The Personnel Director of Human Resources or designee.
+The Personnel Director of Human Resources or designee and the request is at the reason for a denial in writing.